 Nozomi’s design approach is both research-oriented and hands-on.
-She believes that solutions emerge from a direct engagement with materials and nature.
+She believes that solutions emerge from a direct engagement with materials and the natural environment.

-“Life is about learning and playing” is central to her pursuits which connect hands, mind and nature.
-Beyond architecrure and landscape design, her ongoing practices include playing and making the oud, playing the daf, Kung Fu and Qi Gong, and understanding soil ecology.
+“Life is about learning and playing” is central to her pursuits, which connect the hands, the mind, and nature.
+Beyond architecture and landscape design, her ongoing practices include playing and making the oud, playing the daf, Kung Fu and Qi Gong, and understanding soil ecology.

 2025 Modern Tree Houses, Taschen, Germany.